In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 Because that still left 4 more months to go in the year.
 But in just 8 months we had saved over $7,000.

-Now, I knew the savings were pretty good.
+Now, I always knew the savings were pretty good.
 But going over the facts and figures again, I have to say that is really impressive!

 Of course, I know what some are going to say though.
 Wait a minute Duane, you’re not being fair!